 Because rabbits are crepuscular, we’d go to work sometime between midnight and 6 AM.
 Sometimes we were there from midnight to 6 AM.
 The rabbits were normally outside their extensive burrows and tunnels at this time, foraging for food.
 When we tried daytime rescues we were unsuccessful unless the rabbit was very sick.

 One scenario involved hooking together three “puppy pens.”
 These are sectioned enclosures used as play-pens for young puppies.
 We’d put them in an almost closed circle, leaving an opening just big enough that the rabbits wouldn’t really notice the pen (usually 2-3 feet, larger with very nervous rabbits).
-Someone would sit quiet & still inside the pen and throw SMALL pieces of carrot (or, in our more desparate times, cookies or whatever would work!) toward the nosy rabbits as they approached the opening.
+Someone would sit quiet & still inside the pen and throw SMALL pieces of carrot (or, in our more desperate times, cookies or whatever would work!) toward the nosy rabbits as they approached the opening.
 As soon as one took the bait, the person in the enclosed area would throw another piece that landed a bit closer to her.
 The idea is to get the rabbit far enough into the enclosed area so that the people stationed on both sides of the opening could (depending on how wild the rabbit was) RUN or quietly and slowly walk toward each other, bringing the edges of the run together.
 The rabbit(s) would either panic or sit quietly while someone picked him up.
 Okay, that last part didn’t happen often, but it DID on occasion!
 In addition to the gate-closers we had one or two people there to get into the enclosure quickly and help grab the bunny so he wouldn’t hurt himself.
 We used cardboard top-opening carriers (disposable to prevent infection), and we put the rabbit in the carrier while he was still inside the run (we learned from experience!).
-We gave the rabbits a few drops of “Rescue Remedy,” one of the Bach Flower Remedies available at health food stores.
-It really helped calm them.
-Great for stressed-out humans, too.

 We used a slight variation of this method to trap rabbits congregated under bushes.
 We set up the same circle of dog exercise pens, using as many as necessary to enclose the bush(es) completely.
 Depending on the height of the humans and the height of the pens, we would stand either just inside or just outside the circle.
 As the bunnies emerged we reached in and grabbed them.
 This method does not work if there are burrows under the bush, as the rabbits will just wait you out, in the security of their tunnels.